Skip to content ↓

 Spiritual, Moral, Social and Cultural Education (SMSC) is not a specific subject in school but rather a thread that runs through many aspects of what we do.
 It aims to allow children to explore their beliefs about their place in the world, develop respect for other faiths, feelings and values, recognise right from wrong, investigate moral and ethical issues, participate in their local community, resolve conflict, celebrate diversity and more besides.

-At Stepney Park, aspects of SMSC are taught through our formal, subject-based curriculum while others come through our wider personal development offer, including assemblies, discussion times, literature, trips and visits and other experiences.
+At Stepney Park, aspects of SMSC are taught through our formal, subject-based curriculum while others come through our wider personal development offer, including assemblies, literature, trips and visits and other experiences.

 Below is a definition of each element of SMSC alongside some examples of how it is developed at Stepney Park Primary School.